 - Eat five or more servings of a variety of vegetables and fruits each day.

-- Choose whole grains in preference to processed (refined) grains.
+- Choose whole grains over processed (refined) grains.

-- Eat a diet rich in fruits and vegetables and whole grains from breads, cereals, nuts and beans.
+- Eat a diet rich in fruits and vegetables with whole grains from breads, cereals, nuts and beans.

 - Eat a low-fat diet.